markjohnson303/angular-intro/readme.md

 ![pokemon-table](http://i.imgur.com/or1CwF7.png)

 Hint: `bower install --save bootstrap-css-only`, use a `table` with the classes `"table table-striped"`.
+Don't forget to include Bootstrap in your HTML file either.

 ###etc